hpr313/OCR_Tool/README.md

 ## User Guide
 STEP 1.
 Download [Tesseract](https://tesseract-ocr.github.io/tessdoc/Downloads.html) with version 4.0.0 or another higher version.

 STEP 2.
 Install Tesseract under C:\Program File.
-Alternatively, it can be change the path of Tesseract as below in Line 19 of Form1.cs.
+Alternatively, changing the path of Tesseract engine is also available as below in Line 19 of Form1.cs.

     var engine = new TesseractEngine("InputYourPathHere", "eng");